 The Pipeline Program is divided into two parts:

-Part I of the program consists of ten online seminars led by Berkeley historians, staff, alumni, and graduate students, offered every Saturday morning from March 20 to May 15, 2021.
+Part I of the program consists of a series of seminars led by Berkeley historians, staff, alumni, and graduate students.
 The contents of the weekly seminars will vary, but aim to cover three key areas: (1) demystifying the application process, (2) exploring the work of a professional historian, and (3) providing strategies for wellness in academia and beyond.